C19-Analyser/COVID_NORMAL_modelNotebook/README.md

 The models we used are all stored in the 'memory' repository in the FullModels folder.

-If you want to use a different keras model you just have to register it in the following way:
+If you want to use a different keras model you just have to save it in the following way:

     model.save("path")
     tensorflow.keras.models.save(model,"path") # Alternative